-(1) Based on the closing price of the Company's common stock on March 11, 2013 (\$10.71)
+(1) Based on the closing price of the Company's common stock on March 18, 2014 (\$8.20).

-- (2) Includes (a) 15,000 shares of common stock issuable pursuant to options granted under the 2008 Non-Employee Director Plan that are currently exercisable to each of Messrs.
-Jacobi, Pastino and Stevens; and (b) 2,000 shares of common stock issuable as restricted stock granted under the Amended and Restated Non-Employee Director Plan to each of Messrs.
-Jacobi, Pastino and Stevens. - Excludes shares of common stock held by the KKAT Entities.
+(2) Includes (a) 15,000 shares of common stock issuable pursuant to options granted under the 2008 Non-Employee Director Plan that are currently exercisable to each of Messrs.
+Jacobi, Pastino and

+Stevens; and (b) 2,000 shares of common stock issuable as restricted stock granted under the Amended and Restated Non-Employee Director Plan to each of Messrs.
+Jacobi, Pastino and Stevens.

+- (3) Excludes shares of common stock held by the KKAT Entities.
 Mr. Lacovara is a member of the KKAT Entities and therefore may have a pecuniary interest in certain of the shares held by the KKAT Entities.
 Mr. Lacovara disclaims beneficial ownership of the shares held by the KKAT Entities except to the extent of their respective pecuniary interests therein and 1,000 shares of common stock issuable as restricted stock granted under The Amended and Restated Non-Employee Director Plan to Mr. Lacovara. - (4) Includes 1,800,000 shares acquired by Mr. Bloom as consideration for his indirect sale of certain property and limited liability company interests in Trimaran Advisors, L.L.C. to KCAP Financial on February 29, 2012.
-Mr. Bloom indicated that he has sole dispositive and voting power over 725,000 of such shares which were delivered at the closing of the transaction.
-The remaining 1,075,000 shares are held in an escrow account and may be released pursuant to its terms and conditions.
-Upon any such release, Mr. Bloom would have full voting control and full dispositive control over such released shares. - (5) Includes 1,800,000 shares acquired by Mr. Kehler as consideration for his indirect sale of certain property and limited liability company interests in Trimaran Advisors, L.L.C. to KCAP Financial on February 29, 2012.
-Mr. Kehler indicated that he has sole dispositive and voting power over 725,000 of such shares which were delivered at the closing of the transaction.
-The remaining 1,075,000 shares are held in an escrow account and may be released pursuant to its terms and conditions.
-Upon any such release, Mr. Kehler would have full voting control and full dispositive control over such released shares. - (6) Shares of restricted stock granted under the Amended and Restated 2006 Equity Incentive plan to Mr. Gilpin.
-One half of the restricted stock award will vest on each of the third and fourth anniversaries of the grant date, June 15, 2012.
+Mr. Bloom indicated that he has sole dispositive and voting power over 725,000 of such shares which were delivered at the closing of the transaction. - (5) Includes 1,800,000 shares acquired by Mr. Kehler as consideration for his indirect sale of certain property and limited liability company interests in Trimaran Advisors, L.L.C. to KCAP Financial on February 29, 2012.
+Mr. Kehler indicated that he has sole dispositive and voting power over 725,000 of such shares which were delivered at the closing of the transaction. - (6) Shares of restricted stock granted under the Equity Incentive Plan to Messrs.
+Pearson, Gilpin, Corless and Gilligan on May 6, 2013.
+One half of the restricted stock award will vest on each of the third and fourth anniversaries of the grant date, May 6, 2013. - (7) Shares of restricted stock granted under the Equity Incentive Plan to Mr. Gilpin on June 15, 2012 will vest on each of the third and fourth anniversaries of the grant date, June 15, 2012.